 Early Years and Key Stage 1

 Pupils are encouraged to use their phonic techniques to read the books and as they increase in difficulty through the stages they develop an awareness of the construction of story lines and character development on a simple basis.
-Guided reading sessions look at reading ability and also their comprehension of what they are reading.
+Guided reading and whole class reading sessions look at reading ability and also their comprehension of what they are reading.

 This works well with our reading levels from the SAT testing at the end of Year 2 showing our pupils have achieved at least levels consistent with other schools nationally.
 From a base below national averages when they begin school, this shows the process is effective.

 In Key Stage 2 (and for the more able readers towards the end of Key Stage 1) we begin to move from the reading schemes into real books.
 Our books are banded according to the complexity involved in reading.
 Pupils are able to choose books from the different levels that will enhance their reading abilities.
 There are Project X books and graphic novels which appeal to many children, but are designed to engage boys more in their reading

 Weekly guided reading or whole class reading sessions take place with a range of good quality fiction or non-fiction group sets.
 This includes the use of Bug Club which is an online reading resource that can be accessed at home to allow follow activities and parental involvement.

 Daily reading sessions are designed to develop a love of reading and pupils are encouraged to bring in their own books or choose from their class libraries.